dividohq/mars-rover-chg/README.md

 ### Input

+Your program must accept the input file as parameter, and it is expected to parse `input.dat` correctly

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be `0 0`.